MatuaDoc/OnslowCollege.github.io/11dit/programming/next-steps.md

 In this lesson, you will use floating point numbers, loops, and conditional statements.
 You've already used integers so this will only require a minor change.
 Some of the other constructions, such as loops and conditional statements, might need a bit of revision.

-# Task 3.1 Hello, student!
+# Task 1: Improved wall paint calculator

 > **Filename**: paint2.py

-## 3.1.1 Requirements
+## 1.1 Requirements

 In this task, you will improve the wall paint calculator to match the following new specifications:

 1. Instead of 1 L of paint per square metre, the walls now require 0.8 L of paint per square metre
 2. After you have told the user how much paint they need, ask for the next wall.

-## 3.1.2 CodeAvengers

-Never done loops before?

-## 3.1.3 Statements to use
+## 1.2 Statements to use

 - ``float()``
   - This function converts strings representing a valid decimal number to a number type.
 You should store this in a variable